presnick/ProgramsInformationPeople/_sources/InClass/TuplesAndNestedData.rst

     # unpacking -- save a bunch of values into different variables on one line
     julia_year, claude_year, alan_year = years

+    # then can do stuff with one at a time really easily
+    print "Claude Shannon was born in", claude_year

 .. activecode:: session13_2